Yoruba 2 (PG)

 Scope and syllabus

-The course provides teaching and learning of intermediate level Yorùbá language with emphasis on practical written and spoken Yorùbá.
-The course covers complex points of word and sentence structure as well as textual relations in Yorùbá writing and discourse.
+This module provides teaching and learning of intermediate level Yorùbá language with emphasis on practical written and spoken Yorùbá.
+It covers complex points of word and sentence structure as well as textual relations in Yorùbá writing and discourse.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Yorùbá texts dealing with different topics and of different length and complexity.

-The course provides students with intermediate knowledge of Yorùbá and practice of using Yorùbá in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
-It allows students to interact with Yorùbá speakers in Yorùbá and to use original Yorùbá language sources within the level covered in the course.
+This module provides students with intermediate knowledge of Yorùbá and practice of using Yorùbá in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
+It allows students to interact with Yorùbá speakers in Yorùbá and to use original Yorùbá language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Yorùbá language and the histories, societies, institutions and cultures associated with Yorùbá.

 Method of assessment